aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

 |API Endpoint Type|PRIVATE|The Amazon API Gateway endpoint type.
 Valid values are (EDGE, REGIONAL, PRIVATE).|
 |ISP/Public IPv4|Requires input|The CIDR block of your IP address that you wil use to connect to the Locust Dashboard.
 This limits the CIDR range from which the Locust dashboard can be accessed.|

+> **Note**
-Note: Whilst you can modify the name of the stack, do not increase the length of its name to more than 20 characters.
+Whilst you can modify the name of the stack, do not increase the length of its name to more than 20 characters.
 Doing so will lead to certain AWS IAM Roles being created that exceed the maximum number of allowed characters.
 More information on this can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-entity-length).

 When completed, click *Next*
 1. [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) if desired, then click *Next*.
-1. On the review you screen, you must check the boxes for:
+2. On the review you screen, you must check the boxes for:
    * "*I acknowledge that AWS CloudFormation might create IAM resources*"
    * "*I acknowledge that AWS CloudFormation might create IAM resources with custom names*"
    * "*I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND*"

    These are required to allow CloudFormation to create a Role to allow access to resources needed by the stack and name the resources in a dynamic way.
-1. Click *Create Stack*
+3. Click *Create Stack*
-1. Wait for the CloudFormation stack to launch.
+4. Wait for the CloudFormation stack to launch.
 This will take around 30 minutes.
 Completion is indicated when the "Stack status" is "*CREATE_COMPLETE*".
    * You can monitor the stack creation progress in the "Events" tab.
-1. Note the *EC2SQLServerEip* and *RDSSQLEndpoint* displayed in the *Outputs* tab of the main stack.
-This can be used to access the EC2 host and RDS instance.
+5. Note the *LocustAddress* and *APIGatewayURL* displayed in the *Outputs* tab of the main stack.
+These can be used to access the Locust dashboard and direct the load  test towards the created Amazon API Gateway.

-If you are familiar with Locust, you can also modify the Locust file as written in the CloudFormation template.
-For more information, please refer to [here](https://docs.locust.io/en/stable/writing-a-locustfile.html) for how to write a Locustfile.

 ## Local Development
-See [Local Development](docs/LOCAL_DEVELOPMENT.md) guide to get a copy of the project up and running on your local machine for development and testing purposes.
+See the [Local Development](docs/LOCAL_DEVELOPMENT.md) guide to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Clean up

 To remove the stack:

 1. Open the AWS CloudFormation Console
-1. Click the *aws-multitenant-rds-proxy* project, right-click and select "*Delete Stack*"
+2. Click the *rds-proxy-load-test* project, right-click and select "*Delete Stack*"
-1. Your stack will take some time to be deleted.
+3. Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
-1. When it is done, the status will change from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
+4. When it is done, the status will change from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
 It will then disappear from the list.

 ## Detailed Pricing
 This sample is intended to be deployed only for as long as is strictly necessary, to avoid incurring additional costs.
-As soon as the load test is completed, the stack should be destroyed (see 'Clean up' above).
+As soon as the load test is completed, the stack should be deleted (see 'Clean up' above).
 Note that all pricing is estimated based on the us-east-1 region, and without the Free Tier.

 Assuming a 150 request per second load test for 30 minutes, the price breakdown is estimated as follows: